OpenStackweb/osf-website/src/pages/election/candidates/index.md

 howToVote:
   title: HOW TO VOTE
   description:
-    "If you are an eligible voter, you should have received an email with the subject
+    "If you are an eligible voter, you will receive an email with the subject
     <b>Open Infrastructure Foundation - {$ElectionName}</b> from
     secretary@openinfra.dev.
 This email includes your unique voting link.
-If you did not receive an email, please contact <a href='mailto:secretary@openinfra.dev'>
+If you do not receive an email, please contact <a href='mailto:secretary@openinfra.dev'>
     secretary@openinfra.dev</a>."
 ---